 - Level of global recognition of the institution; - Length of time the institution has been in existence; and - Public historical evidence of its existence, such as the presence of a formal charter or national or international registration, or validation by a government, inter-governmental organization, or treaty.
 The institution must not have been established solely in conjunction with the gTLD application process. - 25.
 A2IM has been in existence since 2005.
 It was not formed as having anything to do with domain names but to act as an industry association for small American record companies.
-The Objector submits that it is not "a robust global institution, but rather a single part-time recording industry executive serving a small portion of industry in the US" and that that is not good enough to qualify as an established institution.

-26. Although its membership (I here exclude associate membership) is essentially American and does not even consist of the majority American Indie labels, to my mind A2IM is, on balance, to be regarded as established.
+The Objector compares A2IM with "other, larger music-industry trade groups such as the RIAA and ASCAP."
+It says, unchallenged in the Response, that "The RIAA is the leading recording industry trade group in the United States and its prominence extends internationally.
+ASCAP is the world-wide leader in performance royalties for artists and rights holders".
+The suggestion is that because A2IM is not as established as these other larger and older organisations it cannot be regarded as established. - 26.
+I reject that.
+Although its membership (I here exclude associate membership) is essentially American and does not even consist of the majority American Indie labels, to my mind A2IM is, on balance, to be regarded as established.
 There is no reason to suppose its existence is precarious despite its small size; its voice is clearly at least listened to by at least the US Government and policymakers in the US.
 The US market is important globally and it would be fanciful to hold that A2IM has no recognition whatever outside the US.